Mindful Practice Guide for Musicians

 REPERTOIRE

 This requires a bit of discipline and focus.
-Repertoire is the music that you are playing either self assigned or by your mentor.
-Learning music can be challenging, but it is necessary to have repertoire you enjoy, but also encourages growth.
+Repertoire is the music that you’ve learned and are prepared to play.
+These pieces are either self-assigned or assigned by your mentor.
+Learning music can be challenging, but it is necessary to have music you enjoy, and also encourages growth.
 Persistence and dedication helps with this.
 YOU must set aside the time, no excuses.
 If you need help, revisit the first step in this mindful practice guide.

 Balance is Essential